milgra/cljs-brawl/README.md

 1. One complex reducer function or multiple simple threaded reducers ( aka transducers )?

    The second solution wins in clarity and readability altough it needs multiple iterations instead of one.
+If you also filter out items with every step then the speed should be almost identical.

 2. Extract sub-data for a function or pass the whole dataset and let the function extract and re-insert data for itself